-One of the more prominent challenges facing individuals with Autism Spectrum Disorders is an inability to relate socially and interact positively with others.
-Many individuals with Autism Spectrum Disorders have a desire to have friends and behave in more socially typical ways but lack the prerequisite skills.
-Poorly developed social skills arise from the unfortunate synergy between underlying constitutional differences and years of lack of opportunity.
-Children who are considered different by others are frequently ignored, distanced, or persecuted.
+Many children, adolescents, and young adults have a desire to have friends and behave in more socially typical ways but lack the prerequisite skills.
+Poorly developed social skills arise from the interaction between underlying learning differences and years of lack of opportunity.
+Children who are considered different by others can be neglected, rejected, or targeted.